Skip to Content

 • Preventive care

-Enrollment for the Healthy DC Plan begins November 1, 2025, for coverage effective January 1, 2026.
-Check your eligibility using the Plan Match Tool .
+Open enrollment for the Healthy DC Plan begins November 1, 2025, for coverage effective January 1, 2026.
+Applications are processed through DC Health Link .

 District’s Healthy Families is for families with children under age 19 and for pregnant women who live in the District of Columbia whose incomes are too high to qualify for Medicaid.